Microwavable High Protein Birthday Cake: Healthy Mug Cake Recipe

 Microwave the cake for 45-60 seconds, watching for overflow.
 If the cake starts to bubble over, stop the microwave and cook it in 3-5 second intervals until finished.
 (If you're doubling the recipe, cook the cake for 90-120 seconds.
 Do not overcook.

 Once the cake is finished, mixed your icing ingredients except for the sprinkles in a small bowl.
 Top the cake with the icing before adding the sprinkles.
 Dig in!

 - Entire cake: 265 Calories | 26P | 20C | 9F

 - Entire cake with double apple sauce in place of butter: 245 Calories | 26P | 28C | 3F

 - Cake without icing: 180 Calories | 13P | 14C | 8F

-And if you’re looking for more chocolate-infused protein treats, check out my updated cookbook for chocolate lovers.
-You’ll find 20 of my most popular recipes in one easy-to-read cookbook.
+If you’re looking for more chocolate-infused protein treats, check out my updated cookbook for chocolate lovers.
+You’ll find nearly 30 of my most popular recipes in one easy-to-read cookbook.
 You can check it out here or enter your info below to download for free.